Drakonis96/trueslides/README.md

 </p>

 <p align="center">
-  Build presentation decks grounded on real images (not AI generated), edit them manually, or generate speaker notes from an existing PowerPoint or document.
+  Automatically build presentation decks grounded on real images (not AI generated), edit them manually, or generate speaker notes from an existing PowerPoint or document.
 </p>

 ## Overview